 “FlexMed allows undergraduate students to delve deeper into their academic passions during their college careers, becoming leaders on campus in research, advocacy, and extracurricular activities.”

-—Valerie Parkas, MD, Senior Associate Dean of Admissions, Recruitment, and Alumni Affairs
+—Valerie Parkas, MD, Senior Associate Dean of Admissions and Recruitment

-In order to be eligible to apply, students must have taken either the SAT or ACT and complete at least two semesters of biology, or two semester of chemistry, or two semesters of physics by the application deadline.
+In order to be eligible to apply, students must have taken either the SAT or ACT and must complete at least one academic year of biology, OR one academic year of chemistry, OR one academic year of physics by the application deadline.
 AP credit does not count toward the eligibility course requirements.

 Applications and Responses